barakplasma/in-person-queue/README.md

 4. visit `localhost:6363` (external port is configurable in the docker-compose.yml file)
 5. set your localhost environment variables there

-You could also grab a pre-built image from the Github actions "Deploy to Fly.io" step.
-Look for a line like, "registry.fly.io/chisoonnumber:deployment-1630155850" and use `docker pull registry.fly.io/chisoonnumber:deployment-1630155850` to work with it locally.

 Using `caddy reverse-proxy --to http://localhost:3000` can help you test locally with https.
 Use with `/setBackend` route;

 ### Localhost Environment Variables